2022 MJF Summer Fellowship Program

-- For purposes of the application process, Minnesota Justice Foundation will be the employer name, and the job title will be “MJF Summer Fellowship – [agency name]. “ There will be a separate posting for each of the 19 agencies.
-See below list.
+- For purposes of the application process, Minnesota Justice Foundation will be the employer name, and the job title will be “MJF Summer Fellowship – [agency name]. “ There will be a separate posting for each of the host agencies.

 - Address the cover letter to “Dear Supervising Attorney,”

-- Questions about the application process should be directed to MJF, not to the 19 agencies.
+- Questions about the application process should be directed to MJF.

 - Thank you notes to the agencies are permitted following interviews.

 - Students may bring a writing sample or list of references to the interview, but they are not accepted online prior to interviews.

 - By virtue of applying, students affirm that they have read the attached Contract and List of Responsibilities and agree to comply should they be offered and accept a fellowship as an MJF 2021 Summer Fellow.

 - Each agency makes its own interviewing and hiring decisions.
 Each is required to interview multiple applicants from all three schools and at least one first-year student.

 - The Interview process will take place in February, date and location TBD.
 In February, MJF will send notice of interviews and sign-up instructions to applicants selected to interview.
 The sign-up process will be hosted on an online platform and will be conducted on a first-come, first-served basis.